Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Botanic Ridge has 13 operational public transport stops, all of which are bus stops.
-These stops are served by two different routes that together facilitate 186 weekly passenger trips.
-The accessibility of these transport services is rated as moderate, with residents typically residing 416 meters from the nearest stop.
-As a predominantly residential area, most inhabitants commute outward, with cars being the primary mode of transportation at 96%.
-On average, there are 2.0 vehicles per dwelling in Botanic Ridge, which exceeds the regional average.
-According to the 2021 Census, 22.6% of residents work from home, a figure that may have been influenced by COVID-19 conditions.
+Botanic Ridge has 13 active public transport stops, all of which are bus stops.
+These stops are served by two routes that together facilitate 186 weekly passenger trips.
+The area's transport accessibility is rated as moderate, with residents typically residing 416 meters from the nearest stop.
+As a primarily residential zone, most commuters travel outward, predominantly using cars (96%).
+On average, there are 2.0 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, 22.6% of residents work from home, which may reflect COVID-19 conditions.

-The service frequency across all routes averages 26 trips per day, equating to approximately 14 weekly trips per individual stop.
+Across all routes, service frequency averages 26 trips per day, equating to approximately 14 weekly trips per stop.

 Frequently Asked Questions - Transport